sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 2. A link between the response and the covariates (also known as the systemic component) $\mu(X) = X\beta$

-In words, this is saying that each observation follows a normal distribution which has a mean that is  equal to the linear predictor.
+This says that each observation follows a normal distribution which has a mean that is equal to the linear predictor.

 ## The generalized linear model